Gold on Sale, Says the Rational Investor

 From Crisis to Opportunity

-Take a look at the chart, which shows the bearish trend is obvious.
+Take a look at the chart, which shows that the bearish trend is obvious.

 And yet many investors are still buying.
 In an interview this week with Money Metals Exchange and in talking to Bart Kitner, founder of Kitco, both conversations confirmed that smart investors are enthusiastically buying gold during this downdraft in prices.